 For many skin-support formulations, the honest answer is no.

-Two-piece capsules offer four to five times more active ingredient capacity per unit, no heat stress during manufacturing, superior moisture protection, zero sugar content, and lower per-dose costs.
+Two-piece capsules offer four to five times more active ingredient capacity per unit, no heat stress during manufacturing, superior moisture protection, zero sugar, and lower per-dose costs.

 Softgels provide excellent protection for fat-soluble ingredients, allow liquid or suspension filling for better bioavailability, and create hermetic seals that prevent oxidation.

-The gummy format makes sense when your primary active ingredient can genuinely tolerate the format, when you're targeting consumers who legitimately struggle with swallowing pills, when you're willing to invest properly in protective technologies, and when the clinical dose requirements fit within reasonable serving sizes of two to four gummies.
+The gummy format makes sense when your primary active ingredient can genuinely tolerate it, when you're targeting consumers who struggle with swallowing pills, when you're willing to invest properly in protective technologies, and when the clinical dose requirements fit within reasonable serving sizes of two to four gummies.

 Outside those parameters, you're prioritizing marketing appeal over product performance.